RoiShabi/cpu-perf-docs/mem-model.md

 Usualy people start explaining from Sequential Consistency, but we will do the opposite so it will be more clear.

 ### Relaxed Ordering
-Operations exists in an undetermine order of execution.
+Operations are executed at fully flexible order.
 This is what actually happen to your code when you dont use synchronization directives (usually atomics, we will discuss them later).
-It means that the order of execution may vary to the extend of the current thread's observation.
+It means that the order of execution may vary to the extend of the current thread's observation, in other words, as long as from single-theraded prespective the functionality is OK.
 ```c++
 struct point{int x; int y;};